crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ( Missiles
 ========================================

-If monsters are disobligingly distant, you can use missiles to weaken (or kill!) them from afar.
-You'll find a variety of type, ranging from simple stones and piercing javelins to sophisticated darts covered in many types of poisons.
+If you would rather pick off monsters from a safe distance, you will need missiles for your sling, bow or other appropriate launcher.
+Several kinds of missiles, such as javelins, are effective when simply thrown; other kinds require you to wield an appropriate device to inflict worthwhile damage.
 Upon impact, missiles may become destroyed.
 The chance for this to occur depends on the type of missile.

-The 'F' and 'f' commands can be used to throw a missile.
-The default type to be thrown (which 'f' will launch) is shown in the "quiver" display below your weapon.
-Many other items, spells, and abilities can fill this quiver as well.
+The 'f' command fires or throws a missile.
+The default missile to be fired or thrown (your "quiver") is displayed on the main screen beneath your wielded weapon.
+The quivered item will always be what Crawl thinks is most likely to be what you want.
+Thus it will either be an item you previously chose and fired (with 'f') or directly quivered (with 'Q'), or the item in your inventory that ranks highest in fire_order - if there are several of similar order, the one with the lowest inventory slot is chosen.

 See Appendix `5.
 Inscriptions`_ for inscriptions which let you fine-tune the list of items to choose from.
 See also the Missiles section of options_guide.txt.

+The firing interface also allows you to manually select an item to throw with 'i'; but it may not be very effective if you lack the correct launcher.

-Use the '(', ')' to cycle through your quiver without firing, and 'Q' to choose a quivered item from a list.
-If you would like to choose something to fire without inserting it into the quiver, use 'F' instead.
+Use the '(', ')' to cycle through your quiver without firing, and 'Q' to choose the quivered item from a list.
+If you would like to choose something to fire without inserting it into the quiver use 'F' instead.

 The interface for shooting or throwing things is also used for evoking wands and casting certain spells, and is described in detail in section I (Targeting).